-The Mapbox Studio style editor can be used to create completely custom map styles.
+You can use the Mapbox Studio style editor to create completely custom map styles.
 Runtime styling expands upon the design power of Mapbox Studio and exposes all the same properties and attributes directly to mobile developers in our Maps SDK.

 Change the look and feel of your map dynamically by updating its visual appearance based on user interaction or context.
 Leverage the power of OpenGL for highly performant and complex data visualizations.
 With the Mapbox Maps SDK, it’s possible to mix in your own data and bring your map to life.

-As an example of what’s possible with runtime styling, consider some of the following use cases:
+As examples of what’s possible with runtime styling, consider some of the following use cases: